 It follows from the principle of conferral that the Member States should retain a right to decide what kind of information third country security services should access about the EU data subjects.
-On that note, it should be mentioned that all the EU Member States are parties to the European Convention on Human Rights ('ECHR') that applies to data processing for any purpose.52 More to the point, the right to privacy enshrined in Article 8 of the ECHR and the right to a fair trial in Article 6 thereof apply also to data processing for national security purposes.
-Consequently, also the basis for an assessment of the validity of an adequacy decision adopted by the European Commission with regard to overseas processing for national security purposes, is the construction of those provision by the European Court on Human Rights ('ECtHR').53 Since the ECtHR and the ECJ seek to ensure a coherent development of fundamental rights in Europe, virtually the same standards for data protection apply under both regimes.54
+On that note, it should be mentioned that all the EU Member States are parties to the European Convention on Human Rights ('ECHR') that applies to data processing for any purpose.
+More to the point, the right to privacy enshrined in Article 8 of the ECHR and the right to a fair trial in Article 6 thereof apply also to data processing for national security purposes.
+Consequently, also the basis for an assessment of the validity of an adequacy decision adopted by the European Commission with regard to overseas processing for national security purposes, is the construction of those provision by the European Court on Human Rights ('ECtHR').
+Si Since the ECtHR and the ECJ seek to ensure a coherent development of fundamental rights in Europe, virtually the same standards for data protection apply under both regimes.
+Si

 In Schrems I and III, the ECJ seemed prepared to accept the competence of the European Commission to adopt adequacy decisions covering data processing in the field of US security policy.
 Indeed, the substantive scope of the adequacy decision induced the ECJ to conclude in Schrems I, that EU data protection law applies 'by its very nature, to any processing of personal data'.55 That is of course far from convincing since there are as mentioned statutory limitations with regard to the spatial as well as substantive applicability of the general and specific EU data protection legislation.
 However, the absence of analysis of the scope of EU legislation in the preliminary rulings may be explained, albeit not justified, by an objective that is lurching behind the scenes.
-By clarifying that an adequacy decision must ensure the EU data protection regime, the Court put a pressure on providers of digital
+By clarifying that an adequacy decision must ensure the EU data subjects a level of protection that is 'essentially equivalent' to that enjoyed under the EU data protection regime, the Court put a pressure on providers of digital